"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: Leah [Wasacz].

 SAP: Leah.
 Yep.
 And they came.
 They came to BCD and obviously we weren’t their primary support, but we were one of those supporting columns for those women.
 And we would constantly talk about how important this would have been for each of us -- (laughs) if this had existed the whole time.
 We would have been supported.
-We would have been encouraged and I remember one of my best friends who was going through a terrible crisis -- the identity crisis as well as relationship crisis -- and it was just a tough time-- that’s my senior year.
+We would have been encouraged and I remember one of my best friends who was going through a terrible crisis -- the identity crisis as well as relationship crisis -- and [section redacted by interviewee]-- that’s my senior year.
 And she knew about this project.
 And even for her, knowing that I was the person running it, knowing that her best friend was running it; she had reservations, and it didn’t take her until the last month of her senior year to come to her first meeting.
 [00:22:00] That’s how important it was to have that space, because nowhere else on campus had that space existed.

 MA: Wow, it’s so powerful and it almost sounds like if you were listening to this -- it’s 2017 right now; we’re talking about 2015.
 We’re talking about two years ago.
 On Lafayette campus.
 That you don’t have a space where -- and one of the reasons why I said Reid Wheelock and Leah Wasacz names, is because they’ve both given us interviews.
 So they are actively part of this project.
 And one of the things that they have said and the interviews corroborate, but I already knew because I’m also like in that world, right --